Ultimate Guide to Breadcrumbs Schema Markup Generator

 Step 4: Review the Generated Code

-As you enter the information, the generator will typically display the JSON-LD (or other selected format) code in real-time or after you click a "Generate" button.
+As you enter the information, the generator will typically display the JSON-LD (or other selected format) Code in real-time or after you click a "Generate" button.

 Example JSON-LD Output you might see: